centreon/centreon-documentation/en/monitoring/discovery/introduction.md

 monitor: new hosts or new services.
 These resources can then be configured in Centreon using host templates or service templates.

-Host Discovery Rules and Service Discovery Rules instruct Centreon how to connect to an equipment and get the list of resources that could be monitored.
+Host Discovery Providers and Service Discovery Rules instruct Centreon how to connect to an equipment and get the list of resources that could be monitored.
 These discovery rules are included in the Plugin Packs.